tpm2-software/tpm2-tools/man/tss2_list.1.md

   * **-p**, **\--searchPath**:

     The path identifying the root of the search.
-MUST NOT be NULL.
+Optional parameter.
+If omitted, all entities will be searched.

   * **-o**, **\--pathList**:

     Returns the colon-separated list of paths.
-MUST NOT be NULL.
+Optional parameter.
+If omitted, results will be printed to _STDOUT_.

 [common tss2 options](common/tss2-options.md)

 # EXAMPLES

-## List all entities
+## List all entities and print results to stdout
 ```
 tss2_list
 ```
-## List all entities under the HS path
+## List all entities under the HS path and print results to file
 ```
 tss2_list --searchPath HS --pathList output.file
 ```